MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 Help build a richer WebView2 experience by sharing your feedback.
 To submit feature requests or bug reports, see [WebView feedback repo][GithubMicrosoftedgeWebviewfeddback] .
 It's also a good place to search for known issues.

 > [!NOTE]
-> During developer preview, the Microsoft Edge WebView team also collects data to help build a better WebView.
-To turn off WebView data collection, go to `edge://settings/privacy` and turn off browser data collection.
+> During the preview, we collect data to help build a better product.
+To turn off WebView2 data collection, go to `edge://settings/privacy` and turn off browser data collection.

 <!-- links -->